testfairy/docs/docs/04_iOS_SDK/14_Exporting_Ad_Hoc_IPA.md

 ## About Ad Hoc Provisioning Profiles

 An ad hoc provisioning profile is a distribution provisioning profile that allows your app to be installed on designated devices and to use app services without the assistance of Xcode.
-It’s one of the two types of distribution provisioning profiles that you can create for apps.
+It’s one of the two types of distribution provisioning profiles you can create for apps.

 Make sure you have created an ad hoc provisioning profile specifying an App ID that matches one or more of your apps, a set of test devices, and a single distribution certificate at the [developer portal](https://idmsa.apple.com/IDMSWebAuth/login?&appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2F%2Fmembercenter%2Findex.action).